 Several types of evaluations are offered.
-A full neuropsychological evaluation is not necessary for everyone; each is individually and personally tailored to your needs.
-Some evaluations can be conducted remotely through telehealth, while others may require an in-person visit.
+A full neuropsychological evaluation is not necessary for everyone; each evaluation is individually and personally tailored to your needs.
+Some portions of the evaluation are conducted remotely, but most standardized testing requires in-person visit.

 Traditionally for neurological or medical concerns, such as concussion, traumatic brain injury (TBI), acquired brain injury, epilepsy, cerebral palsy, stroke, brain tumor/infection, ADHD.
 Includes comprehensive evaluation of cognitive (IQ), attention, executive, memory, language, non-verbal, motor, social, emotional, behavioral & adaptive functioning as well as assessment of academic achievement.
 Appropriate but not always necessary for academic or educational concerns in children.

-Appropriate for academic concerns in previously diagnosed psychological, psychiatric or neurodevelopmental conditions.
+Appropriate for academic concerns in previously diagnosed psychological, psychiatric or neurodevelopmental conditions or to determine giftedness.
 Includes comprehensive evaluation of cognitive (IQ) & academic achievement functioning.
 Social, emotional, & behavioral assessment as indicated.
-The evaluation can identify & diagnose learning disorders only; the scope does not permit diagnosis of other clinical conditions (eg., ADHD).
+The evaluation can identify giftedness or diagnose learning disorders only; the scope does not permit diagnosis of other conditions (eg., ADHD).

 Cognitive/developmental concerns of unknown cause or due to conditions such as prematurity, low birth weight, perinatal stroke, congenital/genetic.
 Ages 0-3 only.